florenceclavaud/testRepo/examples.md

 # RiC-O examples

-The RiC-O GitHub repository includes some example (TODO LINK to the giTHUb folder) files.
+The RiC-O GitHub repository includes some example files (TODO LINK to the giTHUb folder).

 For now, they consist of existing, "real world", archival metadata sets (all of them being EAD and EAC-CPF files), and their RDF/RiC-O version.
 All have been prepared by ICA EGAD.